bsomps/BlenderGeoModeller/README.md

 This tool applies a boolean modifier to every mesh objects (does not work for drill holes/curve objects) using the 'intersection' method.
 The 'Apply Default Slicer' option will create an east-west oriented slice of 50 m width.
 This can be scaled/rotated/moved and the clip will automatically update.
 The 'Use Custom Object' allows the user to create an object to use as the slicer.

 ### **View Direction**
 This allows the user to see which direction the viewport is oriented (recored in azimuth and plunge).
+The direction readings will not update automatically upon movement, you will need to hover over the 'set manually' box or click on/off an object.
 Additionally, there is an option to assign a specific view direction and update the viewport to match